zyinaa/my-personal-website-main/content/authors/admin/_index.md

 ---
 bio: My research interests involve topics including supply chain, finance, and economics with statistical and mathematical methods optimizing the model.
 And implementing machine learning algorithms in financial market and data science research.
+I also develop trading strategies as a personal quantitative trader.
 education:
   courses:
   - course: BSc in Mathematics